TresAmigosSD/SMV/docs/user/dqm.md

 * Some fields of some records do not match schema

 For either of the two cases, the record which caused the problem will be rejected.
 The question is that whether we fail the entire `SmvFile` and terminate.
-Either scenario could be valid.
+Different problems might need to handle this differently.
 Also even if we want to fail the entire `SmvFile`, we should rather log more than one "bad" records for easy debugging.